-Staff Accounting Bulletin 1.B.3 requires that certain distributions to owners prior to or concurrent with an initial public offering be considered as distributions in contemplation of that offering.
 On September 30, 2020, the Company entered into a term loan credit agreement providing for a \$325.0 million senior secured term loan facility (the "Term Loan Facility") and used the net proceeds, together with cash on hand, to pay a cash dividend in the aggregate amount of \$400.0 million to holders of the Company's Class A common stock.
-The Company intends to use approximately \$244.0 million of the net proceeds it receives from this offering to repay borrowings under the Term Loan Facility.
+The Company used \$300.0 million of the net proceeds it received from the initial public offering of the Company's common stock (the "IPO") to repay borrowings under the Term Loan Facility.